Streptococcus pyogenes

 An estimated 700 million GAS infections occur worldwide each year.
-While the overall mortality rate for these infections is less than 0.1%, over 650,000 of the cases are severe and invasive, with these cases having a mortality rate of 25%.
+While the overall mortality rate for these infections is less than 0.1%, over 650,000 of the cases are severe and invasive, and these cases have a mortality rate of 25%.
 Early recognition and treatment are critical; diagnostic failure can result in sepsis and death.
+S. pyogenes is clinically and historically significant as the cause of scarlet fever, which results from exposure to the species' exotoxin.